Sky Stream vs Sky Q: what are the differences? Which is better?

-There's a new way to watch Sky TV.
-Seemingly admitting its satellite service looks positively steam-powered in the age of streaming, Sky has launched Sky Stream, a way to stream Sky channels to your TV over the internet without needing a dish.
+You no longer need a dish to get Sky TV.
+Seemingly admitting its satellite service looks positively steam-powered in the age of streaming, Sky launched Sky Stream at the end of last year, introducing a way to add Sky channels to your TV over the internet.

 Dish-free Sky has been on the cards for years.
-It sort of launched last year in the form of Sky Glass, but that required you to buy a whole new TV into the bargain.
+It sort of launched in 2021 in the form of Sky Glass, but that requires you to buy a whole new TV into the bargain.
 Sky Stream, though, is available via a simple little box that you plug into your existing TV.
 So how does it compare to the full-fat Sky Q experience?
 Let's find out.

 Sky Stream vs Sky Q: price